Skip to Content

 Course Code Course Title Units

-CSP 300 Introduction to Social Work and Human Services Work in the Social Services (3) 3
+CSP 300 Introduction to Social Work and Human Services (3) 3

-or SOC 380 Introduction to Social Work and Human Services Work in the Social Services (3)
+or SOC 380 Introduction to Social Work and Human Services (3)

 CSP 301 Introduction to Casework in Social Services (3) 3